• Fri. Feb 13th, 2026

 A HISTORIC MONUMENT

 Ledra Street, situated in the heart of the old city of Nicosia, is a historic monument in its own right.
 Covering about 1 km in length, it connects both the south and northern parts of the old town within the old city.
-Ledra Street today, however, is split into two by the buffer zone, which is also known as the ‘green line’.
+This means that the buffer zone, which is also known as the ‘green line’, which separates the Republic of Cyprus from the Turkish-occupied northern part of the island, runs straight through Ledra Street.

 A HISTORICAL CENTRE OF COMMERCE

-This street has historically been a centre of commerce.
-It is the busiest shopping street in the capital city of Cyprus, offering several boutiques, bars, and art cafés.
-The adjacent centuries-old, narrow streets also lead to the most lively part of the old city.
+Ledra Street has historically been a centre of commerce.
+It is the busiest shopping street in Nicosia, offering several boutiques, bars, restaurants, and art cafés.
+The adjacent centuries-old, narrow streets lead to the most lively part of the old city.
+The whole area always seems to come alive with activity.

 A STRUGGLE FOR INDEPENDENCE

-During the struggle for the island’s independence that began in 1955, Ledra Street acquired the informal nickname the ‘Murder Mile’.
-This was in reference to the frequent targeting of the British soldiers by nationalist fighters along the course of the length of the street.
+During the struggle for the island’s independence that began in 1955, Ledra Street acquired the informal nickname of the ‘Murder Mile’.
+This was in reference to the frequent targeting of British soldiers by nationalist fighters.
+They would often take pot shots at the British military along the course of the length of the street.

 THE BEGINNING OF SEPERATION